 Treat your family to an exploration of the Universe during your visit to Sedona, Arizona!
-Located only an hour away from the Sky Rock Inn of Sedona, the Lowell Observatory in Flagstaff, AZ makes for an exciting day trip for your family.
+Located only an hour away from the Sky Rock Sedona, the Lowell Observatory in Flagstaff, AZ makes for an exciting day trip for your family.
 The Observatory was founded in 1894 by Percival Lowell and famous for the discovery of Pluto in 1930.

 On your visit to the Lowell Observatory, you will be able to peer through the telescope that Percival Lowell used to sketch Mars or visit the telescope that helped Clyde Tombaugh discover Pluto!
 You will also want to check out the Giovale Open Deck Observatory.